namiecake/flashcards-app/README.md

 # my-flashcards
-a personal project implementing the use of flashcards for memorization
+A personal project implementing the use of flashcards for memorization.
+Languages: Javascript, CSS, JSX
+Technologies: React, Firebase, Node.js